 This does not mean you are always going to get what you want or win every negotiation, but you must remember that everything is potentially up for negotiation.

-Always know the result you want - your bottom line - before commencing negotiations.
+Before commencing negotiations, always know the result you want – your bottom line.

 When it comes to negotiations, you need to be involved but not too much.